 Shafting Israel in the cause of "international peace"?
 Sounds like something that would be wildly popular in the Muslim World and among left-liberals in the USA and globally.
 Though Gallup continues to show that Israel is the Mideast country that Americans view most favorably (72%), President Obama's gambit has that angle of peace-loving plausibility likely to appeal to some USA independents.
 Such a "peace" policy would also help him continue his stubborn efforts to divide Jewish Americans from Jews in Israel.
 And, it might even win him a second Nobel Prize.

-In this same diplomatic constellation, President Obama would probably try to compel Israel to withdraw from the Golan Heights to buy Iran's consent to some sort of a peaceful outcome in Syria.
-This would likely be proposed by the USA and agreed by the other countries currently negotiating with Iran.
+In this same diplomatic constellation, President Obama might try to compel Israel to withdraw from the Golan Heights to buy Iran's consent to some sort of a peaceful outcome in Syria.
+If so, the measure would likely be proposed by the USA and agreed by the other countries currently negotiating with Iran.
 These are collectively called the P5+1, i.e. the Permanent Members of the UN Security Council, plus Germany.

 Part of this ambitious package would perhaps also be creation of a new Palestinian State in Gaza, the West Bank, and East Jerusalem.
-This result would be imposed “to preserve the peace of the world,” via agreement of Iran and the P5+1.
+But, we should also recall that President Obama has several times specifically promised a "contiguous" Palestine.
+Thus, there may be an attempt to equip the new Arab country with a land bridge linking Gaza with the West Bank; or Israel might even lose all the Negev.
+If so, this radical truncation would be imposed to "preserve the peace of the world," via agreement of Iran and the P5+1.

 Despite the camouflage, President Obama really is making every effort to do to Israel in 2014, what was done to Czechoslovakia in 1938.
 This message was already a subtle subtext in his June 2009 Cairo speech.
 From his first day in office, President Obama was tenaciously targeting Israel not Iran.
 In essence, President Obama always intended to spin the Iran crisis into a device for rendering Israel virtually defenseless -- just as in 1938 Czechoslovakia was strategically crippled by the cession of the Sudetenland.